MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxstatus-get-address-vb.md

-﻿---
+---
-Description: 'Retrieves the Address property for the FaxStatus object of a parent FaxPort object.
-The Address property is a null-terminated string that contains the destination of a fax job.' ms.assetid: '6a86d515-798a-4af7-98b5-bfcd16cf2ad0'
+Description: Retrieves the Address property for the FaxStatus object of a parent FaxPort object.
+The Address property is a null-terminated string that contains the destination of a fax job. ms.assetid: 6a86d515-798a-4af7-98b5-bfcd16cf2ad0
-title: 'FaxStatus.Address property'
+title: FaxStatus.Address property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxStatus.Address property